Frequently Asked QuestionsUpdated Tuesday May 14, 2019 by Brookwood Football Association.

 A: BFA allows players 6-12 years old to pick their jersey numbers based on preference, not position.
 Once a player is given a number, that number becomes theirs as long as they play consecutively at BFA.
 BFA highly discourages players from switching jersey numbers.
 Requests for jersey changes can be made by emailing email@example.com and are at the sole discrestion of the Registration Committee.
 BFA offers numbers 2-99 once per age group.
 8th grade players are assigned numbers by the Head Coach.

 Returning BFA players can select their jersey size during online registration.
 If a jersey size is selected during registration it can not be changed!
-BFA offers Physicals/Uniform fittings on Date TBD.
-ALL players, all ages are asked to bring their personal shoulder pads when being sized for the 2017 uniform. **If your sizes are not on file by July 1, 2017, we cannot guarantee your uniform will be ready by Jamboree.**
+BFA offers Physicals/Uniform fittings on June 2, 2018. **If your sizes are not on file by June 15, 2018, we cannot guarantee your uniform will be ready by Jamboree.**

 Q: How many days a week do the teams practice?